regardless of behavior

 Joel Solomon, Village East Elementary, TeacherGaming User

-Content can be filtered by subject, platform and age range.
+Find content by subject, platform and age range...

 Book a 15-minute time slot that fits your calendar.
 We're very flexible!

 Chat with one of our team members and learn the basics with them.

 Get a 30-day all-access trial as a thank you for your time!

 Even though #HourOfCode2017 and #CSEdWeek are finished, how do my Gr.3 students want to spend the last hour of the afternoon before Winter Break?
 Practice more coding with Switch & Glitch!

 74% of U.S. K-8 teachers report using digital games for instruction on at least a semi-regular basis.

 3rd Grader: Can I do this at home?
 Me: ABSOLUTELY! 😍We ❤ @TeacherGaming Switch & Glitch#HourofCode at @PalmerLakeElem #PLTweets

 How good is @TeacherGaming ... when kids play the game without being assigned. #GamingEd